-Regardless of how you choose to write your resume, there are two key questions it should answer: Can you do the job, and can the hiring manager work with you?
+Regardless of how you choose to write a resume, there are two key questions it should answer: Can you do the job, and can the hiring manager work with you?

 There are many ways you can show this when writing a skills-based resume.
 Arthur Jordan, vice president of engineering at education technology company 2U, advised finding a way to discuss successful work and personal projects that could show off your unique abilities to an employer.
 For instance, you could mention your contributions to an open-source project, or that you wrote a blog post about a work problem you solved.

-"Skills help you do the job, but [industry-related] projects demonstrate your ability to work towards business goals," Jordan said.
-"Your personal projects and passions count in determining if your new co-workers will want to work with you, and if they are even tangentially relevant to the job, they count towards skills too."
+"Skills help you do the job, but [industry-related] projects demonstrate your ability to work toward business goals," Jordan said.
+"Your personal projects and passions count in determining if your new co-workers will want to work with you, and if they are even tangentially relevant to the job, they count toward skills, too."

 Joel Klein, founder of BizTank, which provides capital to minority entrepreneurs, said that your resume should not only describe your background and experience, but also give insight into who you are as a person.